dstdev/base-cluster-docs/docs/environment/modules.md

     Cray default module is modules/3.2.11.4 and documentation is based on this version

     `modules/4.1.3.1` is also available to support non-Cray modulefiles that require Modules 4.x.
-While most modulefiles at NERSC should work with Modules 4.x, there are some compatibility issue with PrgEnv- modules, and we don't recommend `modules/4.1.3.1` for "normal" use.
+While most modulefiles at bright should work with Modules 4.x, there are some compatibility issue with PrgEnv- modules, and we don't recommend `modules/4.1.3.1` for "normal" use.